Last updated on March 9th, 2022

 After a day at the beach, it’s back to Alghero to cool off with some ice cream and a pre-dinner afternoon nap.
 Head to Gelateria K2 on Via Roma 73 for the best Italian ice cream in Alghero.
 This award-winning ice cream maker is known (and loved) by all locals, and don’t miss out on tasting their pistachio flavor – by far my personal favorite!

 For a romantic dinner, it’s wise to make reservations either the day before or in the morning before leaving for the beach.
-We headed to Bastioni Marco Polo on the western rampart of the old city (by the catapult) where you’ll find a selection of good restaurants not mention great sunset views.
+We headed to Bastioni Marco Polo on the western rampart of the old city (by the catapult) where you’ll find a selection of good restaurants not to mention great sunset views.
 Our dinner at Osteria Macchiavello was OK considering the touristy location, quite expensive but the meat and pasta were great.
 It was here that we made acquaintance with our favorite brand of local olive oil – Sartore – which we ended up buying a few bottles to take back home with us.

 If you still have some gas left in the tank, walk along Lungomare Dante just south of the old city.
 Unlike Via Giuseppe Garibaldi, which we explored last night, the nightlife scene here is more popular with the younger local crowd.
 Along with lots of live acts playing in the street, you’ll find a good selection of cool little bars with impromptu outdoor seating areas.